Govind-Patwal/Surfs_Up/README.md

 ## Analysis Results

+Hawaii has a tropical climate, which means there isn't as big a difference in the temperature around the year as compared to other states in the U.S.

+Below are some differences in weather between June and December
+1. The difference in the maximum temperature is 2 degrees - with June at 85°F and Dec at 83°F

+2. The mean temperature of June is 75°F and that of December is 71°F

+3. The Standard deviation of June temperature is 3.26 which is less than the Standard Deviation of December wich is 3.75.
+Smaller standard deviation means that the June temperatures are closer to the mean as comapred to the December average.
+This combined with almost 200 more temperature counts for June means we can trust the values of June more than

 There is a bulleted list that addresses the three key differences in weather between June and December.
 (6 pt)